 So now you know which cruise lines will be right for you.
 Try to narrow your choice down to around three cruise lines that you think will suit you.

-From there, you can start thinking about the itinerary you want and see which cruise line is sailing in the region at the time of year you want to travel.
+From there, you can start thinking about your itinerary and see which cruise line is sailing in the region at the time of year you want to travel.

 Cruise ships within each cruise line vary drastically in size to facilities on board.
 Many first-time cruise guests choose to sail with the newest cruise ships.
 However, some of the older ships are firm favorites with long-time cruisers, too, as they have undergone an extensive renovation program over the years.